Some kind of Shamanic ritual dance and not necessarily for tourists, central Mexico City.

 **Sea of Cortez – to see whales, swim with dolphins and sea kayak in the warm waters along the eastern coast of Baja California near La Paz.

-*Mazatlan is a vibrant port town, both a transport hub with ferries to Baja California, and a beach destination with huge stretches of sand.
+*Mazatlan is an interesting port town, both a transport hub with ferries to Baja California, and a beach destination with huge stretches of sand.
 Mazatlan is a popular Spring Break destination due to its variety of low-cost accommodation.

 Getting away from the crowds